hazelcast/hazelcast/hazelcast-documentation/src/Set.md

 ## Set

 Hazelcast Set is distributed and concurrent implementation of `java.util.Set`.

 * Hazelcast Set does not allow duplicate elements.
 * Hazelcast Set does not preserve the order of elements.
 * Hazelcast Set is non-partitioned data structure where values and each backup is represented by its own single partition.
 * Hazelcast Set cannot be scaled beyond the capacity of a single machine.
-* Equals method implementation of Hazelcast Set uses serialized byte version of objects compared to `java.util.HashSet`
+* Equals method implementation of Hazelcast Set uses serialized byte version of objects compared to `java.util.HashSet`.

 ### Sample Code